TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

 4. exchange(iou, bank)
    - Actions:
      - Change the IOU's owner to the specified bank;
-     - Create IOU issued by the bank to the IOU's owner with ammount converted to the bank's currency according to the exchange rate;
+     - Create IOU issued by the bank to the IOU's owner with amount converted to the bank's currency according to the exchange rate;
      - Record transaction for positive debt increase of the bank.
    - Rules:
      - Reject the request if the specified IOU does not exist;